 Powerpoint presentation – approximately 60 minutes in length.
 Equipment needed: digital projector for Powerpoint and screen

-Although every institution strives to offer students a complete education, it is rare to find courses that address the well being of the individual as a whole.
-This lecture will focus on the evolution of Performance Preparation, a unique course and how it has benefited the students and faculty of Ohio University.
-It advocates the investigation of similar initiatives by other institutions and serves as an example for other colleges and universities wishing to incorporate musician wellness courses into their curriculum.
+Although every institution strives to offer their music majors a complete musical education, it is rare to find courses that address the well being of the individual as a whole.
+This lecture will focus on the evolution of Performance Preparation, a pioneering course at Ohio University, and the ways in which it has benefited the students and faculty in the School of Music.
+This lecture advocates for the investigation of similar initiatives by other institutions and serves as an example for other colleges and universities wishing to incorporate musician wellness courses into their curriculum.